lineality/Online_Voting_Using_One_Time_Pads/README.md

 Note: It might be possible to make a kind of hybrid document solution.
 There can be a QR code that gives template and instruction information as to what the fields are, then items selected (boxes filled, or circles filled in) can be identified without the use of OCR.
 In the case of write-in ballot areas, there may be various factors that make OCR 'good enough.' e.g. if any candidate receives enough write-in votes, that situation will make that popular name a more likely candidate for matching in the case of mostly illegible scrawling.
 And having one letter per box may also help legibility for write-in names.

-The task of automated ballot-reading perhaps should be steered away from subtle character recognition of natural-language phrases and towards clear easily defined targets such as binary check-box selection.
+The task of automated ballot-reading perhaps should be steered away from subtle character recognition of natural-language phrases and towards clear, easily defined, targets such as a binary check-box selection.
 An exception to this may be write-in ballots which do occur, where some other system may be needed (binary as in: checked-box vs. not-checked-box).
 Though even here, OCR and having the vote double-check to see that the OCR is correct may be sufficient.
 (Note: The direct use of .csv files may be ideal.
 CSV files can also account for write-in and other edge cases.
 Any 'field' to fill in can simply be included either as an item in the same row and or as a column heading).